Tool landing page

 5-step execution checklist

-3. Add top 3 tools with fit/non-fit cues and one recommended default.
+3. Add top 3 tools with clear fit.

 Expected output